-Recognize the events, celebrations, precious moments, milestones, ideas, people, and holidays associated with the seventh month of the year using these fun July writing prompts for students and kids.
+Recognize the events, celebrations, precious moments, milestones, and holidays associated with the seventh month of the year using these fun July writing prompts for students.

 Even though this time of the year is usually a period of relaxation and vacations, students may want to keep their writing skills sharp plus their minds stimulated.